-The curriculum will be taught with the consideration of the needs of all learners; inclusion is at its heart.
+The curriculum is taught with the consideration of the needs of all learners; inclusion is at its heart, as is overcoming any social disadvantage.
 Our curriculum is designed to be bespoke to our pupils and to the community in which they live.
-Our aim is to inspire a passion for learning as well as an appreciation of the diverse society in which we live.
+Our goal is to inspire motivation for learning as well as an appreciation of the diverse society in which we live.

-- short term plans are used to specifically tailor learning for all abilities
+- Short term plans are used by teachign staff to specifically tailor learning for all abilities, where appropriate

-The mathematics curriculum is currently supported by the ‘White Rose’ scheme of work.
+The mathematics curriculum is taught through the ‘Power Maths’ scheme of work.

 In all year groups there are small group interventions to support pupils in gaining the key skills to become successful readers, writers and mathematicians.

 The outdoor environment and the local community are considered an opportunity for active learning for all our pupils.
-We are currently working towards the outdoor learning national award.
-The school grounds have been developed so they can enrich different curriculum areas and children experience ‘Forest Schools’
+The school grounds have been developed so they can enrich different curriculum areas and children experience ‘Forest Schools’.

-Pupils have opportunities to share their learning with each other, their parents and carers and other learners through school-based performance and exhibition, including regular workshops, for example ‘stay and play music’ or ‘stay and get arty’.
+Pupils have regular opportunities to share their learning with each other, their parents and carers and other learners through school-based performance and exhibition, for example ‘stay and play’' and ‘stay and get arty’.

 As well as ongoing, daily teacher assessment, formal assessment is designed to be proportionate and sustainable for staff.
 There are two periods throughout the year whereby the children are formally assessed to inform next steps for teaching, including clear actions for improving progress and for intervention.